LittleRizz/textapp/readme.md

 Holy Saturday!
 Happy Easter!
 I don't want to do this.
 But I want the money.
 I'm not sure what to do.
+I'm gonnna take it!  fuck programming!
+For now.